osmium-org/osmium/README.md

 This will create two (one for the schema, one for the data) SQL files per table in the dump.
 Then, import the following (in this order):

-     # you can find eve_pgsql.backup in the root directory of the Osmium repo
+     # you can find eve.sql in the pgsql directory of the Osmium repo
      # it is more or less the raw schema with indexes, foreign keys and proper types
-     pg_restore -O eve_pgsql.backup | psql osmium osmium_user
+     psql osmium osmium_user < pgsql/eve.sql

      psql osmium osmium_user
      SET search_path TO eve;